SM20598/MRCD/docs/slam-tutorial.md

 # SLAM Tutorial
-MRCD was tested using a handful of state-of-the-art SLAM algorithms, which demonstrate the capabilities of the recorded dataset.
+MRCD was tested using state-of-the-art SLAM algorithms, which demonstrate the capabilities of the recorded dataset.
 We provide separate ROS2-Humble Docker images for all algorithms used in our paper, which can be downloaded on our [download](./download.md#docker-images) page.
 Below we provide step-by-step instructions on how to use the Docker images and how to run the SLAM algorithms on the dataset.
 You may want to check if the repositories in the list above have been updated.
 For example, the repository that we used for ORB SLAM3 features instable stereo-inertial SLAM at this time.

 ### Docker for MRCD
-First, follow the official install instructions for docker for [Debian](https://docs.docker.com/engine/install/debian/).
-Next, navigate to the directory where you downloaded the MRCD images.
+- First, follow the official install instructions for docker for [Debian](https://docs.docker.com/engine/install/debian/).
+- Navigate to the directory where you downloaded the MRCD images.
 To create an image based on the downloaded archive, run
 ```bash
 sudo docker import <archive_name>.tar <image_name>:<image_version>
 ```